 During the long tail of onboarding, the new employee makes personal connections with their team, sees how people work, gets their first assignments and gets a tacit understanding of the processes and organisational dynamics of the company.

-Onboarding is the foundation of employee experience.
+Onboarding is the foundation of employee retention and employee experience.
 In a whitepaper by BCG, organizations with proper, successful onboarding processes witnessed improved revenue growth by 2.5x and profits by 1.9x compared to companies that had not made onboarding a priority.

 So you should have a good overview of how the different facets of the onboarding are going if you want any say in the experience of your new employees.
 Many new employees can give a rosier view of how things are going in their first weeks.
 They might be on probation after all.
 It’s good to know what kind of help you should be offering.